sticky toffee pumpkin cake

 6. since seeing this photo i have wondered what other fruits i could hollow out and stuff with dessert to create that perfect slice. pumpkin immediately jumped to mind. why? well, pumpkin is indeed a fruit, and one that is similar in size to a cantaloupe, with a similar-sized cavity left when you remove the seeds. but what to fill the pumpkin with? there were so many pumpkin desserts to choose from: pumpkin pie of course, but also pumpkin bread cake, pumpkin cheesecake, pumpkin cookies, pumpkin muffins, pumpkin cinnamon rolls, and the list goes on and on. if a dessert exists, someone has probably pumpkin-ified it. but when thinking of fond pumpkin memories, i was taken back to two dishes in particular that made pumpkin their star.

-the first time i ate squash in a sweet application, and loved it, was around the age of 10. i was staying at a bed and breakfast with my mother, and in the morning they served a warm pumpkin pudding with some diced toasted nuts. it was delicious and so creamy, and it completely melted on my tongue. i thought it could be fun to make a pumpkin pudding inside of a pumpkin/squash. but then, of course, i laid awake in bed and thought of all of the issues that would arise: not all squashes have the same moisture content, so some squashes might leak liquid into the pudding base and lead to a curdled egg mess. baking time would also widely vary based on the kind and size of squash one might use, and testing the amount of stabilizer needed to get that perfect baked pudding texture would be a lot of trial and error. that idea was out.
+the first time i ate squash in a sweet application, and loved it, was around the age of 10. i was staying at a bed and breakfast with my mother, and in the morning they served a warm pumpkin pudding with some diced toasted nuts. it was delicious and so creamy, and it completely melted on my tongue. i thought it could be fun to make a pumpkin pudding inside of a pumpkin/squash. but then, of course, i laid awake in bed and thought of all of the issues that would arise: not all squashes have the same moisture content, so some squashes might leak liquid into the pudding base and lead to a curdled egg mess. baking time would also widely vary based on the kind and size of squash one might use and again the amount of moisture in it, and testing the amount of stabilizer needed to get that perfect baked pudding texture would be a lot of trial and error.

 7. why did my mind jump to making a pumpkin sticky toffee pudding? because i could not think of anything that sounded better than pumpkin cake soaked in toffee sauce.